segmentio/segment-docs/src/connections/destinations/catalog/actions-schematic/index.md

 ## Additional Context

-For track events, Schematic only accepts event names that contain alphanumeric characters, dashes, and underscores.
-If Segment event names have, for instance, spaces, the Schematic destination will automatically snake case the event name before passing to Schematic.
-Additionally, the raw event name will always be passed as an event trait.
+Schematic only accepts Track event names that contain alphanumeric characters, dashes, and underscores.
+If Segment event names have other characters, like spaces, the Schematic destination automatically snake_cases the event name before passing to Schematic.
+Segment passes the raw event name as an event trait.